 Often drawing competitors from across the United States and a few foreign countries, ISI Worlds is our most popular national event and offers competitors of all skill levels and ages, from tots to seniors, an opportunity to perform and compete in the sport that they adore.
 Competitors can choose from more than 25 different event categories for individuals, partners, groups and teams.

 The energy leading up to and at a Worlds event is invigorating!
 Every skater should experience it as least once in their lifetime.
 Warning: Once you do, you’ll be hooked.
 Many Worlds competitors return many times over to enjoy the excitement, fun and camaraderie found at this special competition.

 ISI Worlds is unlike any other skating competition on the planet, so we like to celebrate it accordingly — in ISI style!
 We host a big bash — a Competitors’ Party — exclusively for Worlds participants and their families, and it always entails entertainment and FUN!
-This year, mateys, it’ll be all hands on deck Friday (Aug 4). as we cruise the Boston Harbor, eat, drink and dance the night away!
-Watch the ISI website for more detailed information in the coming months.
+This year, mateys, it’ll be all hands on deck from 7 to 9 p.m.
+Friday (Aug 4) as we cruise the Boston Harbor aboard the “Freedom” yacht.
+The private cruise will feature a light dinner, non-alcoholic beverages and open bar.
+Plus, a DJ will be on board to get the party rockin’ — the boat!
+Tickets are $42 per person (all ages) and can be purchased through the ISI website.

 Test and Entry Deadline: May 24

 The test and entry deadline for Worlds is May 24.
 Register Now.